-Besides quadrupole traps, multipole geometries have been also investigated.
-The configuration that has been experimentally tested includes additional electrodes that enable one to control the strengths and time profiles of the low-order nonlinear fields that occur in the trap, independently of the linear focusing potential \cite{Fuku15}.
+Besides quadrupole traps, multipole geometries are also intensively investigated.
+The experimentally tested configuration includes additional electrodes that enable one to control the strengths and time profiles of the low-order nonlinear fields that occur in the trap, independently of the linear focusing potential \cite{Fuku15}.
 Thin metallic plates are inserted in between the cylindrical electrodes (rods) of a quadrupole Paul trap.
 The size and arrangement of the extra electrodes are optimized by using a Poisson solver.
-Simple scaling laws are inferred, to perform a quick estimate of the sextupole and octupole field strengths as a function of the plate dimensions.
-Particle tracking simulations that were performed clearly demonstrate the possibility to achieve controlled excitation of nonlinear resonances in the multipole Paul trap.
+Simple scaling laws are inferred, to perform a quick estimate of the sextupole and octopole field strengths as a function of plate dimensions.
+Particle tracking simulations performed clearly demonstrate the possibility to achieve controlled excitation of nonlinear resonances in a multipole Paul trap.